If melanoma returns

-For some people melanoma does come back after treatment, which is known as a recurrence.
-Recurrence can be locally at the site where the melanoma was removed; in the lymph nodes; or further away in other body sites, like the lung, brain or liver.
+In the vast majority of cases, early melanoma will not come back (recur) after treatment.
+The risk of the melanoma coming back after treatment is higher for people with regional melanoma.
+Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, like the lung, brain or liver.

-During follow-up appointments, your doctor will check your melanoma site and lymph nodes for any regrowth or spread.
+During follow-up appointments, your doctor will examine the melanoma site and lymph nodes for any spread.
 Your doctor will also check the rest of your skin for other possible melanomas.

 If the cancer returns, your doctor will discuss the treatment options with you.
 These will depend on where the cancer has recurred, as well as the stage and grade of the cancer.
 You may be offered immunotherapy, targeted therapy or the option to join a clinical trial.